fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 ![](../../images/7/5.png)

-In Bootstrap, all of the content of the application is typically rendered inside of a [container](https://getbootstrap.com/docs/4.1/layout/overview/#containers).
+In Bootstrap, all of the contents of the application are typically rendered inside of a [container](https://getbootstrap.com/docs/4.1/layout/overview/#containers).
 In practice this is accomplished by giving the root _div_ element of the application the  _container_ class attribute:

 ```js
 const App = () => {